Man Group shares fall after report China head helping police probe

 The company's largest investor, Odey Asset Management, also declined to comment.

-Chinese authorities have been probing possible market manipulation following wild gyrations in the country's stock markets .CSI300 .SSEC, which have plunged around 40 percent since mid-June on concerns of a slowing economy and a surprise devaluation of the yuan currency CNY=CFXS last month.
+Chinese authorities have been probing possible market manipulation following wild gyrations in the country's stock markets, which have plunged around 40 percent since mid-June on concerns of a slowing economy and a surprise devaluation of the yuan currency last month.

 Reuters has not been able to independently confirm the Bloomberg report and there was confusion in China on Tuesday as to what exactly Li's situation was.

-Li's husband, Wang Chaoyong, told Reuters his wife was having meetings at a convention center in a hotel in a suburb of Beijing.
+Li's husband, Wang Chaoyong, told Reuters his wife was having meetings at a convention centre in a hotel in a suburb of Beijing.

 "She said she is fine, discussing many professional issues," Wang said.
 "Regulators often ask some institutions to have meetings.
 This is normal."